 - a.
 Announces the start and stop of each round/event. - b.
 Responsible for the check-in and out of judges' stop watches, binoculars, electronic altimeters and other tools. - c.
-Radio control events require that all transmitters (including 2.4 GHz) be impounded and kept under control of a steward and be issued to the competitor at flight time then returned.
 The steward or the judge will also monitor radio frequencies to detect interference and communicate this information to the pilot. - d.
 Altitude competitions with electronic altimeters require that all electronic altimeters be impounded and kept under the control of a steward and be issued to the competitor at the flight time and then returned.